polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 To build the parachain template, follow these steps:

-1. Clone the branch of the `polkadot-sdk-parachain-template` repository:
+1. Clone the branch of the `polkadot-sdk-parachain-template` repository

     ```bash
     git clone https://github.com/paritytech/polkadot-sdk-parachain-template.git